DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 In some cases it is important to contact the research data archive beforehand.

-*make sure trustworthy repository is explained in terms and linked to* -->

 ### List data that you have deleted or will delete
 Determining which data are of value and should be preserved or whether data need to or can be deleted, is a decision that should be taken actively.
 If data(sets) are or will be deleted, they can be listed in this question, including a brief description of the reasons for deletion.
 There may be legal (e.g. defined by the Health Research Act) or contractual obligations to delete data.